Questions About Lip/Tongue Tie? We Treat Infants & Toddlers Request Appointment

 Do metal braces or clear aligners cost more?

-Clear aligners usually cost more than metal braces because theyare custom-made for your teeth.
+Clear aligners often cost more than metal braces because they are custom-made for your teeth.
 They involve more advanced technology.

 Metal braces tend to be more affordable because they have been around longer and are simpler to make.
-However, the cost for both metal braces and clear aligners can vary based on how long you need treatment and where you live.
-We can give you a more specific price based on your needs.
+But the cost for metal braces and clear aligners can vary based on how long you need treatment and where you live.
+We can give you a more specific price before treatment.

 Schedule a Dental Appointment

 Does your child need orthodontic care?
-Call our dental office at (508) 625-5534 or schedule a dental appointment online.
+Call our dental office for dental braces in Worcester, MA, at (508) 625-5534 or schedule a dental appointment online.
 Please let us know if you have any questions about the right types of dental braces for your child.
 We are here to help!